Tall Ships

 Shipping

 The steamship SS Great Western was the first steamship purposely built for the Atlantic crossing.
-IDesigned by the great railway engineer Isambard Kingdom Brunel, whose idea it was that steam would replace sail power on the regularly-scheduled trans-Atlantic "packet boat" services.
-He convinced the directors of the Great Western Railway.
+Designed by the great railway engineer Isambard Kingdom Brunel, whose idea it was that steam would replace sail power on the regularly-scheduled trans-Atlantic services.

 The Great Western served in the trans-Atlantic run until 1846.
 Later, after serving as a troopship in the Crimean War.
 She was broken up in a salvage yard on the lower reaches of the Thames in 1856.